kadirtikil/Cluster-Monitor/docker_deamon_fetcher/README.md

 # TODO
 - Add refresh heartbeat after executing a DockerOp
 - Should i add pagination???
 IDK if that would be worth it since i wont run that many applications...
+- Add logging to monitor the cluster closer